Jerritt Elliott: University of Southern California (1995–2000)

-Texas (2001—present)
+Texas (2001–present)

 In April 2001, Elliott was appointed as Texas's new head volleyball coach.
 He quickly propelled Texas back into national prominence.
-Since he began in 2001, he has made every NCAA Tournament except one, has reached the Final Four six times, and won the national championship twice, in 2012 and 2022.
+Since he began in 2001, he has made every NCAA Tournament except one, has reached the Final Four 11 times, and won the national championship three times, in 2012, 2022 and 2023.

 In the 2021 season, Elliott guided Texas to its fifth-consecutive and 14th overall Big 12 Championship.
 The Longhorns have won or shared ten of the last 11 league championships and 13 of the previous 15.
 He won his 8th Big 12 Coach of the Year award in 2021.

 In the 2022 season, Elliott led Texas to the program's fourth national championship, going 28–1 on the season en route to winning its sixth straight Big 12 title.
 He was named Big 12 Coach of the Year while the team also had the league's player, setter, and libero of the year award winners.
 Texas senior Logan Eggleston was named the AVCA National Player of the Year, marking the first time in program history a Texas player won the award, and six players were named All-Americans.